 Each Severance Agreement provides that should the executive officer's employment be terminated for any reason, the executive officer is entitled to each of the following as of the date the executive officer's employment ends: (i) payment of any compensation (including base salary and cash bonus for the year immediately preceding the year of termination) that is earned but unpaid, (ii) payment for any vacation or paid time off that is earned but unused, (iii) reimbursement of expenses in accordance with the Company's expense reimbursement policy for expenses incurred and unpaid, and (iv) the rights, if any, under any outstanding stock options or other equity awards.
-The benefits described in clauses (i) through (iii) shall be paid in a single cash payment within thirty days after the date the executive officer's employment ends.
+The benefits described in clauses (i) through (iii) shall be paid in a single cash payment within 30 days after the date the executive officer's employment ends.

 In the event of an involuntary termination of the executive officer's employment by the Company for a reason other than "cause" (as defined in the Severance Agreements) or, on or after a change in control, the executive officer's resignation with "good reason" (as defined in the Severance Agreements), the executive officer is entitled to receive (a) if a change in control has not occurred before the date of termination, (i) an amount equal to one times the executive officer's annual base salary as in effect on the date the executive officer's employment ends (but disregarding any reduction in base salary that constitutes "good reason"), payable in installments in accordance with the Company's regular payroll policy, and (ii) if the executive officer elects to continue coverage under the Company's health insurance plan under COBRA, reimbursement in an amount equal to the monthly premium that the Company pays for active employees for the same type and level of such coverage for up to 12 months, unless such obligation terminates earlier in accordance with the terms of the Severance Agreement, payable in the month after the month in which the executive officer paid the COBRA premium, or (b) if a change in control has occurred on or before the date of termination, (1) the benefits described in clauses (a)(i) and (ii) above and (2) an amount equal to one times the executive officer's "target" annual incentive bonus for the year in which the executive officer's employment ends (the benefits described in (a) and (b) of this paragraph are the "Severance Benefits").
-Notwithstanding the foregoing, the Severance Benefits are not applicable in the event of a termination (a) in the event of death or disability or (b) (i) if such employment ends in connection with, or related to, a "transaction" (as defined in the Severance Agreements) and (ii) the executive officer accepts an offer of employment or becomes an employee or otherwise provides services to a purchaser or acquirer in a "transaction."
+Notwithstanding the foregoing, the Severance Benefits are not applicable in the event of a termination (a) in the event of death or disability or (b) (i) if such employment or becomes an employee or otherwise provides services to a purchaser or acquirer in a "transaction."